 Despite the city’s small size, there are numerous exciting things to do in Wabasha.
 Enjoy the rich history, festivals, winter games, and fishing tournaments.

 Located in the heart of Wabasha County, Minnesota, Wabasha is a city that has plenty to offer both for local and international tourists.
-With a small population of slightly above 2,500, as of the 2010 census, the city lies in a perfect spot near the Chippewa and the Mississippi rivers’ confluence.
+With a small population of slightly above 2,500, the city lies in a perfect spot near the Chippewa and the Mississippi rivers’ confluence.

 Wabasha Walking Tour

-A visit to the Turning Waters Brewing Co. is an excellent chance to sample the locally brewed beer for beer lovers.
+A visit to the Hoppy Girl Brewing Co. is an excellent chance to sample locally brewed beer for beer lovers.
 As they say here, “good beer can be found anywhere, but great beer doesn’t come by easy.”